 This easy and savory butternut squash chicken rice bake combines tender chicken, nutty squash, sweet potatoes, wild rice and just a little sweetness from currants.
-It is naturally gluten-free, and a bake, rather than a casserole.
+It is naturally gluten-free, and I call it a bake, rather than a casserole.
 Read on to see why.

-And of course, it would be a fantastic dish for leftover turkey!
+And of course, it would be a perfect dish for leftover turkey!

 The recipe is adapted from this one.